 With a lot of popular interior design blogs, there seems to be a huge emphasis on keeping everything modern, plain and minimalist.
 However, if you have an older home, minimalist and modern just isn’t going to work.
+We’ve lived in some gorgeous old terraced houses, which would have looked ridiculous with a modern theme.
+We made the most of the sort of old ‘life is beautiful’ theme and embraced it completely.
 Here are my top tips for more classic interiors:

 Paint Your Trim Work a Neutral, Contrasting Colour